Wellness Interviews with Inspiring Women

-A: I am still working as a model with IconicFocus, an agency that specializes in models 35 and up.
+A: I am still working as a model with New York Models (Direct).
 So even though I am older now, I still want to look my best and for that I have to take good care of my skin.
 That being said, I like to keep it simple.
 I eat healthy and NEVER sleep in makeup.
-MŪN Akwi cleanser takes off everything, even inch-thick set makeup.
-If my skin feels oily after rinsing, I spritz some MŪN Anarose toner on and pad down with a clean washcloth (I stay away from disposable products such as cotton balls/pads.)
+I especially love MŪN Akwi cleanser takes off everything, even inch-thick set makeup.
 Then comes Clarins Double Serum, followed by MŪN Aknari serum, which leaves my skin dewy.
-Occasionally, I exfoliate with a Clarisonic.
 I look for natural products with few ingredients, so MŪN is a definite favorite.

 M: You have a great vegetable garden.
 What are you growing this year?

 A: I love growing different kinds of potatoes, as they are rich in vitamins and minerals.
 I eat them every day, even twice a day.
 Each variety has different nutrients to offer.
 Same for summer and winter squashes, herbs, and lettuces.
 And of course nothing beats warm ripe tomatoes right off the vine.
 Carrots, radishes, cucumbers…anything I can squeeze in!
 Next week a class of school children in coming to help me plant the spring garden.
 They have been here before, and I cannot tell you how excited they are to learn about food this way.
 They immediately recognized it as something existentially necessary.